Pyramids of Giza, Egypt

 Dress code in Cairo and other cities

 A lot of local women go with fashion and dress in modern stylish clothes while they don’t show their skin.
-Meaning long trousers, skirts, dresses, and long sleeves.
+This means long trousers, skirts, dresses, and long sleeves.

-Therefore, as a woman, if you don’t want unwanted attention, wear long trousers, a long skirt or a dress with a T-shirt or a shirt which can be short or long sleeves.
-If you are wearing a tank top, always have a scarf or light top to cover your shoulders.
+Therefore, if you don’t want unwanted attention, wear long trousers, a long skirt or a dress with a T-shirt or a shirt which can be short or long sleeves.
+If you wear a tank top, always have a scarf or light top to cover your shoulders.

-Local men in Egypt dress mostly smartly, wearing long trousers, shirts, and leather shoes.
-However, the younger generation is dressing more like Westerners.
+Local men in Egypt dress mostly smartly, and wear long trousers, shirts, and leather shoes.
+However, the younger generation dresses more like Westerners.
 As a tourist man, you can wear long trousers or shorts and a T-shirt.
 Not a big deal.

 As already mentioned, choose materials like cotton and linen and rather looser clothes than tight ones as the weather is very hot and you will suffer.